 Dress for Success Cincinnati Helps Women Build Careers

 Re-entering the workforce requires a resume, interview skills and professional attire.
 But how can someone afford a suit without a job?
-And where can job readiness skills be obtained?
+And where can people obtain job readiness skills?

 Dress for Success Cincinnati can help.